An2ny07/Sales-Metric-Dashboard/README.md

 ## Dataset Used:
 - <a href = "https://github.com/An2ny07/Sales-Metric-Dashboard/blob/main/Dataset%20-%20Sales%20Metrics.xlsx"> Sales Metric Dataset </a>

-## Dashboard Interaction
+## Dashboard Used:
-- <a href = "https://github.com/An2ny07/Sales-Metric-Dashboard/blob/main/Sales%20Metrics%20Dashboard.pbix"> View Dashboard </a>
+- <a href = "https://github.com/An2ny07/Sales-Metric-Dashboard/blob/main/Sales%20Metrics%20Dashboard.pbix"> Sales Metric Dashboard </a>

 ## Questions (KPIs):
 - What are our total sales, revenue, and profit?